Derby Corporation Tramways

 Another photo taken at the same location as the previous image — undated, but probably taken after 1903 as the conductor is wearing a double-breasted jacket of the same type issued to electric tramcar crews.
 Both men are also wearing tensioned-crown peaked caps rather than the early drooping-peak caps.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

-A driver and a conductor on the platform of Tramcar No 22 (ex-Glasgow) in Ashbourne Rd — photo undated, but certainly taken between 1903 and 1907.
+A driver and a conductor on the platform of Tramcar No 22 (ex-Glasgow) in Ashbourne Road — photo undated, but certainly taken between 1903 and 1907.
 The driver's left-hand collar bears 'D C T' system initials.
 Photo courtesy of the National Tramway Museum.

 An enlargement of the above photograph showing the conductor, in double-breasted jacket and tensioned-crown peaked cap.